HomeBlog Home

 Pollen and Allergies

-8. Bugs and Pests
+8. Bugs and Pests Are Part of the Southeast

 Restaurants Worth Knowing

-• Beasley's Chicken + Honey: Christensen's downtown fried chicken staple
+• Beasley's Chicken + Honey: Christensen's downtown fried chicken staple.

 Barbecue

 Raleigh sits near the dividing line between Eastern and Lexington-style North Carolina barbecue.
+Eastern style uses vinegar-based sauce on the whole hog.
+Lexington style uses a tomato-vinegar blend on pork shoulder.

-People have strong opinions.
-The Pit on West Davie is one of my favorite spots, serving Eastern-style food.
+The Pit on West Davie is one of my favorite spots for Eastern-style food.

-10. Nightlife and Entertainment
+10. Nightlife and Entertainment Are Fun, But Not Huge-City Intense

 Glenwood South

 Glenwood South is Raleigh's main nightlife district, with bars, restaurants, and rooftop patios packed between downtown and the Beltline.
 Weekends get crowded, especially in warm months.
-The crowd skews 20s and 30s.
-If you want to bar hop on foot, this is where.

 Fayetteville Street